Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Hardware Experiments

 \subsection{Experiment Results}

-To evaluate the overall efficacy of the IBC-DMP RL framework, we select policy \#\,6 of $\lambda_{\mathrm{BC}}\!=\!1.5$, which performs the worst in the test study as shown in Tab.~\ref{tab:test_score}, for the experimental validation.
-If the selected policy shows a decent performance, we can claim the general validity of the IBC-DMP framework in practical applications.
-We perform 22 experimental trials to incorporate the influence of randomness.
+For an IBC-DMP RL policy trained in Sec.~\ref{sec:va_sim}, we performed 22 experimental trials to incorporate the influence of randomness.
 For each trial, the initial positions of the cubes and the cup are randomly placed by hand.
 Also, we intentionally create challenging situations where the robot gripper has a large chance to go around the paper cup.
-One example trial is shown in Fig.~\ref{fig:exp_results}, where the paper cup is in the mid-way between the red and the orange cubes, and the goal position.
+One example trial is shown in Fig.~\ref{fig:exp_results}, where the paper cup is the mid-way between the red and the orange cubes, and the goal position.
 In this situation, the gripper must go around the cup to avoid collision with it, leading to nontrivial trajectories.
-Fig.~\ref{fig:exp_results} shows that the IBC-DMP policy can successfully generate collision-free trajectories for the robot gripper, which indicates the efficacy of the IBC-DMP motion planning framework.
+Fig.~\ref{fig:exp_results} shows that the IBC-DMP RL policy can successfully generate collision-free trajectories for the robot gripper, which indicates the efficacy of the IBC-DMP RL motion planning framework.

-Similar to Sec.~\ref{sec:fix_goal}, we also use the L-ARPE scores to quantitatively evaluate the performance of the IBC-DMP policy in the experimental study.
+Similar to Sec.~\ref{sec:fix_goal}, we also use L-AR scores to quantitatively evaluate the performance of the IBC-DMP RL policy in the experimental study.
 We use the internal position sensor of the Gen 3 robot to record the actual executed paths of the gripper during the cube-stacking task.
-Fig.~\ref{fig:box_plot} is the box plot of the L-ARPE scores of these paths which are grouped according to trials.
-Each box denotes the distribution of the L-ARPE scores of the 6 trajectories of an experimental trial.
-The red bar in each box represents the median value of the L-ARPE scores which quantifies the overall performance of the policy in the corresponding trial.
-It is noticed that all red bars are higher than -7, which shows its advantage compared to the test scores of the no-IBC agent in Tab.~\ref{tab:test_score}.
-Also, the scores of 16 out of 22 trials are higher than the performance standard -6, which indicates the decent overall performance of the selected policy with respect to L-ARPE scores.
+Fig.~\ref{fig:box_plot} is the box plot of the L-AR scores of these paths grouped according to trials.
+Each box denotes the distribution of the L-AR scores of the 6 trajectories of an experimental trial.
+The red bar in each box represents the median value of the L-AR scores, representing the overall performance of the policy in the corresponding trial.
+It is noticed that all red bars are higher than $-7$, much higher than the performance baseline $-8$ given in Sec.~\ref{sec:sim_training}, showing its efficacy with high scores.
+Also, the scores of 16 out of 22 trials are higher than the performance standard $-6$, which indicates the decent overall performance of the selected policy concerning L-AR scores.